 Thinking more commercially, how have utility systems that rely on communication with systems such as NEST been architected to recognise when communication has been lost?
 You might have noticed that your metering suddenly jumps a notch when the service is resumed.
 There are already many disgruntled “smart meters” customers that have received insultingly inaccurate bills that then take weeks to challenge and put right.

 So how does this type of outage influence the developers and thought leader of leading edge IOT connected service such as Telehealth?
 Connecting heart monitors, temperature and movement sensors and other medical appliances to a simple service such as Google assistant is a fantastic use of this technology but may generate an air of mistrust if they stop working or provide spurious results for no apparent reason.

-Now I’m no advocate of returning to the dark ages, and like many people I am tremendously excited by the advances in technology that makes our lives easier.
-However, at some point these services will need to become more mature in terms of their ability to mitigate the impact on ever growing numbers of citizens, and disrupt larger and larger ecosystems that are becoming more and more reliant on the core service being available.
+Now I’m no advocate of returning to the dark ages, and like many people I am tremendously excited by the numerous advances in technology that make our lives easier.
+However, at some point these services will need to become more mature in terms of their ability to mitigate the impact on ever-growing numbers of citizens, and disrupt larger and larger ecosystems that are becoming more and more reliant on the core service being available.

 Unlike GORT who finally sees the light and leaves the planet so that mankind can contemplate their frailties, our reliance on digital assistants and IOT device is firmly here to stay.